jennyj2012/rails_lite/README.md

-# Rails Lite
+# Wheels
-A Ruby Web framework inspired by Ruby on Rails.
+A lightweight Ruby Web framework inspired by Ruby on Rails.

 #Overview
-Recreates Rails controller, route, and session functionality.
-Handles http requests and responses using Rack middleware and object oriented design.
+Builds HTTP responses using Rack Middleware to access the request environment Keeps code DRY by implementing object oriented design to create controller instances and custom routes

 #Features
 * Session cookie storage